jack-kovzel/symfony_csv_import/app/README.md

-This project represent symfony console application for import product's items to MySQL database.
+This project represents Symfony console application for import product's items to MySQL database.

 Command example: